Have you ever been there- waiting for a callback or reply from your friend confirming your travel plans?

 How Long to Stay: 3 days are ideal to relax in Varkala and explore the village.

-Verdant hills, panoramic views, and vast tea estates are what make the ‘Queen of Hills’ Ooty a favorite among solo travellers.
+Verdant hills, panoramic views, and vast tea estates are what make the ‘Queen of Hills’ Ooty a favourite among solo travellers.
 The town is well suited for the thrill seekers, nature lovers, wildlife enthusiasts, and hikers.

 With several attractions to explore, plan your days to include most of them in your itinerary.
 Hire a taxi or amble on your own to see lofty mountains, dense forests, sprawling grasslands and miles and miles of lush pasture greet you pleasantly.
 Take a stroll through the terraced gardens at Ooty Botanical Park housing diverse varieties of flora.
 A sole 20-million years old fossilized tree is a popular attraction of the gardens.